-

 Currently, OneSite focuses on patching applications and libraries included in the official repositories of supported Linux distributions.
-These distributions include Ubuntu, Debian, and CentOS.
-Third-party patching, such as managing packages from external repositories like Google Chrome’s or Spotify’s, is not supported in this release.
+These distributions include Ubuntu, Debian, RHEL, and CentOS.
+Third-party patching, such as managing packages from external repositories like the repositories for Google Chrome or Spotify, is not supported in this release.

 OneSite supports: